-- Serum 17-hydroxyprogesterone: high level in a random blood sample is diagnostic of classic 21-hydroxylase deficiency.
+- Serum 17-hydroxyprogesterone: high level in a random blood sample is diagnostic of classic 21-OHD.
 False-positive results from neonatal screening are common with premature infants and so reference ranges are based on weight and gestational age.
 An early-morning measurement can be used for screening but it is not as sensitive or specific as a corticotropin stimulation test.
 Levels may be normal in patients with non-classic CAH.

 - Corticotropin stimulation test: can be used to assess borderline cases and is the gold standard for diagnosis of the non-classic form.

 - Pelvic ultrasound in an infant with ambiguous genitalia to demonstrate presence or absence of a uterus and any associated renal anomalies.

 - Bone age: useful in evaluating a child with precocious pubic hair, clitoromegaly or accelerated linear growth (children with adrenal hyperplasia who develop these symptoms have advanced skeletal maturation).